robforee/deploy-elkstack/README.md

 - 10.0.0.5
 - 10.0.0.8

-We have installed the following Beats on these machines:
+The following Beats have been installed on these machines:
 - filebeat
 - metricbeat